tgnassou/PSDNorm/README.md

 # PSDNorm: Test Time Temporal Normalization for Deep Learning on EEG Signals

-This repository contains the code for the paper "Test Time Temporal Normalization for Deep Learning on EEG Signals" by Anonymised.
+This repository contains the code for the paper "PSDNorm: Test Time Temporal Normalization for Deep Learning on Sleep Staging" by Anonymised.

 ## Downloading the datasets